renatomaia/coutil/doc/manual.md

 ### `socket:setoption (name, value)`

 Sets `value` as the value of option `name` for socket `socket`.
-This operation is not available for passive sockets.
+This operation is not available for passive TCP sockets.
 The available options are the same as defined in operation [`socket:getoption`](#socketgetoption-name).

 In case of success,